-That looks lovely, but I have to say that diet coke and coffees are at odds with the rock ‘n’ roll mood I was expecting this evening.
+I’m in!
 If you could invite two famous people, one male and one female, alive or dead, along on our night out, who would we be drinking with?

-Okay, that’s more like it.
-Well, the first two at least.
-Unless you know something about Paul and Debbie that the rest of us don’t?
+Great choices, but we might have to arm wrestle for Chris!
 So, now we’re settled, tell me what you are up to at the moment.
 What have you got going on?
 How and why did you start it and where do you want it to go?

 What has been your proudest moment since you started writing and what has been your biggest challenge?